Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 a = b += (c++) - d + ((--e) / (-f))
 ```

 The expression contains two operators with precedence 4, subtraction and addition.
-Whenever two operators with the same precedence are adjacent to an operand, we’ve got to be careful about associativity.
+Whenever two operators with the same precedence are adjacent to an operand, we've got to be careful about associativity.
 In our example, `-` and `+` are both adjacent to `d`, so associativity rules apply.
 The `-` and `+` operators group from left to right, so parentheses go around the subtraction first, then the addition:

 ```C
 a = b += ((c++) - d) + ((--e) / (-f))